 It has to be said that although the bone and ligament changes in cryolite workers observed by Roholm are certainly of interest, as far as providing a representative sample of the general population of working age is concerned, the workers at the Copenhagen cryolite factory were about as bad as it gets.
 Evidently a large proportion of those who started work there could not tolerate the working conditions for long, which is likely to have been due to the fluoride poisoning they were suffering in most cases.
 Therefore most or all of those who were unusually susceptible to fluoride toxicity would have been weeded out, and probably also many with approximately average susceptibility.
 Effects on joint function were inherently self-limiting, because if a worker’s ability to do the job was seriously impaired they would presumably no longer be employed at the factory, and hence be removed from the source of high fluoride exposure.
 Also, the youngest worker was 20 years of age.
 Some of the workers may have started at an earlier age, but there is no reason to believe that any were exposed to fluoride at the factory throughout their lives, or as foetuses, in contrast to the situation with forced-fluoridation.
 Roholm’s investigation also lacked a control group and was not longitudinal, and must therefore be regarded as revealing only the tip of the chronic fluoride poisoning iceberg.

-To mention a few highlights from other parts of the book, Roholm’s comparison of the abundance in the earth’s crust of fluorine with that of lead, arsenic and mercury has a touch of the prophetic about it, considering that all four are now known to be developmental neurotoxicants, and not nutrients.
+To mention a few highlights from other parts of the book, Roholm’s comparison of the abundance in the earth’s crust of fluorine with that of lead, arsenic and mercury has a touch of the prophetic about it, considering that all four chemical elements are now known to be developmental neurotoxicants, and not nutrients.
 He confirms that sodium fluoride and sodium fluosilicate were used as mouse and rat poison.
 He is also adamant that fluoride is not necessary for healthy teeth.
-More than 75 years later, the US Institute of Medicine and others are still trying to claim that fluoride is some kind of quasi-nutrient.
+More than 80 years later, the US Institute of Medicine and others are still trying to claim that fluoride is some kind of quasi-nutrient.

 p 2 “In commerce we find hydrofluoric acid and hydrofluosilicic acid, the minerals fluorspar (CaF2) and cryolite (Na3AlF6), silicofluorides, which are a by-product of superphosphate manufacturing, and divers synthetically made fluorides.”